M-Ismail-Nadeem/Meme-App/README.md

 # Meme-App
-Shows random meme to user with its title.
+Shows random meme from reddit to user with its title.
 It uses volley for the api and glide for image.